"What happens when technology subdues humanity? When humanity is no longer defined by being human."

 Storming the Castle: Multiple examples, such as the raid on the restaurant in the series opening.

-Taking You with Me: The Tachikomas who blows themselves up to stop an armed suit from killing Batou.
+Taking You with Me: The Tachikomas who blow themselves up to stop an armed suit from killing Batou.

 Talking Is a Free Action: Exploited in ¥€$.
 Fem thinks that she's all alone in the bedroom of the man she had been hired to kill, and decides to monologue out loud about the problems of capitalism before she kills him.
 Motoko takes this time to sneak up and arrest her.